-- Set up for the exercise by placing a set of dumbbells near an exercise ball.
-Pick up the dumbbells off the floor using a neutral grip (palms facing in), position the ends of the dumbbells on your thighs, and sit down on the exercise ball.
-Alternatively, a training partner could hand you the dumbbells after getting into position.
+- Pick up the dumbbells off the floor using a neutral grip (palms facing in).
+Position the ends of the dumbbells in your hip crease, and sit down on a physioball.

-- Slowly lower the dumbbells down as far as comfortably possible (the handles should be about level with your chest).
+- Slowly lower the dumbbells under control as far as comfortably possible (the upper arm should be close to parallel with the floor).

-- Pause, and then contract the chest and push the dumbbells back up.
+- Contract the chest and push the dumbbells back up to the starting position.

 - Repeat for the desired number of repetitions.